Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Crimson Tide and their opponents have scored an average of 60.8 points per game in 2021, 2.3 more than Saturday's total.

-- The 58.5 over/under in this game is 7.5 points higher than the 51.0 average total in Golden Eagles games this season.
+- The 58.5 total in this game is 7.5 points higher than the 51.0 average total in Golden Eagles games this season.

 Alabama Stats and Trends

-- So far this season Alabama has one win against the spread.
+- Alabama has one win against the spread in three games this season.

 - The Crimson Tide have been favored by 45.5 points or more one time this season and have not covered the spread in any of them.

-- Alabama is 1-2 against the spread and 3-0 overall this season when the team notches more than 17.3 points.
+- Alabama is 1-2 against the spread and 3-0 overall in games when it scores more than 17.3 points.

-- When Alabama amasses more than 248.3 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Alabama piles up over 248.3 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Crimson Tide have one giveaway this season, while the Golden Eagles have four takeaways .
+- The Crimson Tide have turned the ball over one time this season, three fewer than the Golden Eagles have forced (4).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.